sanjalinair12/TaskPrioritizationAlgorithm/Modified_VIKOR_Proof.md

 0 \le Q_i \le 1.
 $$

-As both summands are the same, we can modify the above equation for $Q_i$ as follows:
+As both denominators are the same, we can modify the above equation for $Q_i$ as follows:

 $$Q_i = (v + (1 - v)) \cdot \frac{D_i^+}{D_i^+ + D_i^-} = \frac{D_i^+}{D_i^+ + D_i^-}.$$